renerpdev/checkers/README.md

 > #### `npm i`
 > #### `npm run build`

-The production files will be inside dist/ folder
+The production files will be inside docs/ folder (this is required for github pages)

-## Changelog

-Get update with all new versions [here](https://github.com/2rhop/html_shell/releases)

 ## Licence
 Copyright (c) 2019 Rene Ricardo.
-Licensed under the [MIT](https://github.com/2rhop/html_shell/blob/master/LICENSE) license.
+Licensed under the [MIT](https://github.com/2rhop/checkers/blob/master/LICENSE) license.

 ## Help

-Send me an [email](mailto:renerp2016@gmail.com) if you have some doubt or just add an [issue](https://github.com/2rhop/html_shell/issues)
+Send me an [email](mailto:renerp2016@gmail.com) if you have some doubt or just add an [issue](https://github.com/2rhop/checkers/issues)